How to find the right bed for you?

 4. Health needs or special bed features

-- Help back pain suffers
+- Help back pain sufferers

 - Minimise partner disturbance

-- Help allergy suffers
+- Help allergy sufferers

-- Help alleviate the build up of heat in the bed
+- Help alleviate the build-up of heat in the bed

 - Help alleviate muscle and joint pains

 5. Lie on the bed for at least 10 minutes - Don't be shy.
 You can't judge if the bed has the correct amount of comfort and support by sitting on the edge.